Stripe vs Adyen: Key fees and features compared side by side

 The Airwallex Editorial Team

-When it comes to scaling a business internationally, choosing the right payment platform is one of the most important strategic decisions a business will make.
-Stripe and Adyen are two of the most widely recognised names in the payments space, each with strong enterprise capabilities, broad international coverage, and powerful developer tools.
+Stripe and Adyen are two widely recognised names in payments, each with strong enterprise capabilities, broad international coverage, and powerful developer tools.
 However, their pricing models, onboarding processes, and technical infrastructure differ in ways that can directly affect your growth and profitability.

-In this detailed 2025 comparison, we’ll break down Stripe vs Adyen across key areas such as features, transaction fees, scalability, and ideal business use cases.
+In this detailed comparison for 2026, we’ll break down Stripe vs Adyen across key areas such as features, transaction fees, scalability, and ideal business use cases.
 We’ll also introduce Airwallex as a modern alternative designed specifically for high-growth businesses with cross-border ambitions.

-Stripe is a global payments platform used by millions of businesses, from startups to large enterprises, to accept payments, send payouts, and manage their businesses online.
-Known for its sleek API and robust ecosystem, Stripe has become the go-to solution for developers and tech-savvy teams.
+Stripe is a global payments platform used by millions of businesses, including startups and large enterprises, to accept and payments, and manage their businesses online.
+Known for its sleek API and robust ecosystem, Stripe has become a solution for many developers and teams.

 Key features: